Gas pressure sensors

 Some gas pressure sensors are analogue, providing pressure feedback in the form of an electrical current.
 There are also digital sensors, which provide a digital value for gas pressure, and sensors that provide other types of feedback, such as optic, visual or auditory signals.
 The most commonly used technology in analogue gas pressure sensors is the piezoresistive strain gauge, which uses the principle of piezoresistance.

-A cross-section of a semiconductor distortion gauge,
+A cross-section of a semiconductor distortion gauge, as used in many gas pressure sensors |

 The sensor is based around a diaphragm made from monocrystalline silicon, polysilicon thin film, bonded metal foil, thick film or sputtered thin film.
 The diaphragm acts as a semiconductor distortion gauge: when gas presses on it, it is bent out of shape, which distorts the crystalline structure of the material.
 This, in turn, changes the electrical resistance of the diaphragm, allowing the sensor to reflect changes in pressure in the form of a change in current (see diagram below).